Coinbase is one of the most widely used crypto exchanges around. It is the main go-to for people who like to invest in cryptocurrency.

-When you are buying BTC through Coinbase, the amount of your fees is automatically added to the total amount of your order.
+When you are buying BTC through Coinbase, the amount of your fees is automatically deducted from the total amount of your order.

-With that added fee, your full total for the $100 transaction will end up being $101.49, which will be charged through your default payment method.
+With that added fee, your full total for the transaction will end up being $100, but you will only get $97.01 worth of BTC.

 When you are selling on Coinbase, the fees you’re responsible for will be automatically deducted from the amount you initially entered.
 In this example, we’ll use $100 again.

 If you key in $100 is the amount you’re selling, the fee is 1.49%.
 Since the fees are automatically deducted, the total amount you are selling the cryptocurrency for is going to be $98.51.

 That is also the amount you will see applied for your payment method of choice.
 However, a full $100 of BTC is going to be removed from your account.